 “Allow me to tell you that I am also deeply moved,” said the speaker.
 “I wish to thank each and every one of you who has come here today to stand against violence and for peace.
-This government, at the head of which I am honored to stand, has decided to give peace a chance – a peace that will solve most of Israel’s problems.
-For twenty-seven years, I was a military man.
-I fought as long as there was no chance for peace.
-Today, I believe there is a chance for peace, a significant chance, and we must take advantage of it for the sake of those of you standing here – and for the sake of those not standing here, of whom there are many.”
+This government, at the head of which I am honored to stand, has decided to give peace a chance – a peace that will solve most of Israel’s problems.” […]

 The people in the plaza around the Mount rubbed their eyes, and a rustle of bewilderment could be heard among the crowd.
 Perhaps the oldest among them knew who the speaker was.
 He continued his speech, visibly moved.
 I remember every word: “I have always believed that the majority of the people want peace and are willing to take a risk in order to achieve peace.
 Those of you assembled here today, along with many others who are not in attendance, prove that the people really do want peace and oppose violence.
 Violence erodes the foundations of Israeli democracy.
 We must condemn it, cast it out, isolate it.
 It is not the way of the state of Israel.” […]